Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: UAV Placement and Altitude Optimization

 \subsection{Optimal altitude vs. path loss}

 A simplified path loss model is used to calculate the maximum path loss, where the receiver (Rx) has a certain probability of maintaining a LoS connection with the UAV.
-This probability is affected by environmental factors and the UAV altitude, as detailed in \cite{J:Al-Hourani}.
+This probability is affected by environmental factors and the altitude of the UAV, as detailed in \cite{J:Al-Hourani}.
+The adopted propagation model is among the most widely used in the literature, and its validity has been extensively demonstrated; although different propagation models may yield different numerical values for the optimal altitude due to their underlying assumptions and parameterizations, the qualitative behavior remains consistent, particularly in terms of the dependence of the optimal altitude on coverage requirements, footprint geometry, and environmental conditions.
+The LoS probability is given by